 Common worksites for youth and team leaders include the Food Bank of NC, Interfaith Food Shuttle’s Mobile Market, Wake County and the City of Raleigh Park Systems, Neighborhood Thrift Stores, Oak City Outreach, and a number of therapeutic horse farms such as Hope Reins, Horse and Buddy and Corral.
 Youth have the opportunity to learn about local resources and partner with other volunteer groups benefiting the community.

-No fee for service; families do need to provide transportation to the Cabarrus Street Office both for drop off and pick up.
+No fee for service; families do need to provide transportation to our Bullard Court Office both for drop off and pick up.